rchillyard/TableParser/README.md

 _TableParser_ aims to make it as simple as possible to ingest a fully-typed dataset.
 The principal mechanism for this is the use of case classes to specify the types of fields in the dataset.
 All conversions from strings to standard types are performed automatically.
-For non-standard types, it suffices simple to provide an implicit converter of the form _String=>T_.
+For non-standard types, it suffices simply to provide an implicit converter of the form _String=>T_.

+It is possible to parse sequences of _String_ (one per row)--the typical situation for a CSV file--or sequences of sequences of _String_
+(where the table corresponds to a matrix of cells).

 This library makes extensive use of type classes and other implicit mechanisms.
 Indeed, it is implemented very similarly to JSON readers.